-5.64 London Plan Policy 3.4: Optimising housing potential, aims to optimise the housing potential of sites whilst recognising that there are a wide range of factors that need to be taken into account in determining planning decisions relating to the residential density of any proposal.

-5.65 The London Plan includes a density matrix at Table 3.2, and in paragraph 3.28 it recognises that the ranges within the density matrix are broad.
-It goes on to state that these broad ranges 'provide the framework within which boroughs can refine local approaches to implementation of this strategic policy through their LDFs.'
+- 5.63 London Plan 2016 Policy 3.4: Optimising housing potential, aims to optimise the housing potential of sites whilst recognising that there are a wide range of factors that need to be taken into account in determining planning decisions relating to the residential density of any proposal. - The London Plan 2016 includes a density matrix at Table 3.2, and in paragraph 3.28 it recognises that the ranges within the density matrix are broad.
+It goes on to state that these broad ranges 'provide the framework within which boroughs can refine local approaches to implementation of this strategic policy through their LDFs [Local Plans].'

-5.66 A habitable room is defined as a room within a dwelling, the primary use of which is for living, sleeping or dining.
+5.65 A habitable room is defined as a room within a dwelling, the primary use of which is for living, sleeping or dining.
 This definition includes living rooms, dining rooms, bedrooms, studies and conservatories but excludes halls, corridors, bathrooms and lavatories.
 For the purpose of this policy, kitchens which provide space for dining and have windows, will be considered habitable rooms and should be fully considered as part of the assessment of amenity impacts.

-5.67 -Given Hillingdon's location and status as an outer Londonborough, it is considered appropriate that the application of the London Plan matrix will lean heavily towards the lower to mid range of the density scales, as set out in Table 5.3 below, which is slightly different to that in the London Plan.
-Hillingdon will apply the density standards set out in the London Plan in a flexible manner, according to local circumstances.
+5.66 Hillingdon will apply the density standards set out in the London Plan 2016 in a flexible manner, according to local circumstances.
 Large parts of the borough, including many areas in close proximity to town centres, are suburban in character and will lean heavily towards the applications of lower to mid range density scales.
-However, it is also recognised that areas such as Uxbridge town centre and Haves Housing Zone are more suited to higher density development, which in some cases may exceed London Plan Standards.
-Table 5.3 below represents a starting point for discussions on the issue of residential density, which should ultimately be determined by a design led approach.
+However, it is also recognised that areas such as Uxbridge town centre and the Hayes Opportunity Area are more suited to higher density development, which in some cases may exceed London Plan Standards.
+Table 5.2 below represents a starting point for discussions on the issue of residential density, which should ultimately be determined by a design led approach.